nisarg3322/petharmony/README.md

 ## Contributors

-- Your Name
+- Nisarg Patel
-- Your Email
+- patelnisarg.3322@gmail.com

 Feel free to contribute to the project by submitting pull requests or reporting issues.